 As far as server resources are concerned, there’s no difference between shared IP vs dedicated IP addresses.
-NIC configuration, power consumption, processor or memory utilization; there is no impact from the number of IP addresses hosted on the server.
+From NIC configuration to power consumption, processor, or memory utilization, there is no impact from the number of IP addresses hosted on the server.

 The same is true with the domain-to-IP ratio.
 You can have hundreds of domains on a single IP and see no issues with performance.
 You only have to worry if you have traffic that should be segregated from other clients and is not.

 One of the major sticking points in resource utilization is the price.
-Each IP address is a flat, monthly fee and the amount is not going to be stable forever.
-To understand their impact on our business, we need to know how each type of IP, shared IP vs dedicated IP, is used, and the effect it has on our budget.
+Each IP address is a flat, monthly fee, and the amount is not going to be stable forever.
+To understand their impact on our business, we need to know how each type of IP, dedicated IP vs shared IP, is used, and the effect it has on our budget.

 Let’s start by considering a single dedicated IP.

-However, if you were to accurately identify clients and decide that they didn’t need this level of service, you could have put all twenty-five of those clients on a single IP address saving you 576 USD per year.
-That’s significant fund that could have been reinvested in your business’s growth and infrastructure.
+However, if you were to accurately identify clients and decide that they didn’t need this level of service, you could have put all twenty-five of those clients on a single IP address saving you 1,440 USD per year.
+That's significant funds that could have been reinvested in your business’s growth and infrastructure.

-Further, if you compound that amount year over year, including continued growth, it’s easy to see where proper Business IP Structuring pays off.
-Keep this principle in mind as you consider shared IP vs dedicated IP addressing for your clients.
+Further, if you compound that amount year over year, including continued growth, it’s easy to see where proper business IP structuring pays off.
+Keep this principle in mind as you consider dedicated IP vs shared IP addressing for your clients.

-Now that we have a foundation of what IPs are, how to use them, and the price points, we have to discuss how we correctly classify clients so we can ensure we’re being efficient with our business decisions.
+Now that we have a foundation of what IPs are, how to use them, and the price points, we can look closer at why it is sometimes worth it to spend a little extra for dedicated IP hosting.

 Classification for Stability and Reputation